Provera

 Does Provera cause weight gain?

-Can Provera be used to treat endometriosis?
+Can Provera be used as contraception?

 Dr. Ross Elledge